arbuzworks/fulcrum-cluster-mule/README.md

 ## Demo Application
 1. Copy apps/mule-cluster-demo.zip to ${MULE_HOME}/apps folder on every node of Mule ESB.
+2. Modify the values of in.path and out.path properties in apps/mule-cluster-demo/mule-app.properties, if required.

 # Feedback
 Tell us about any issues, suggestions or other comments you have.